tomoakley/coc-react-native/README.md

 React Native support for (neo)vim.
 The plan is to iteratively add features that are in [react-native-tools](https://github.com/Microsoft/vscode-react-native); the list below is a vague feature list in order of prioritisation (which will probably change).

 Disclaimer: I've never written a coc plugin before - I'm a React Native / TS / JS developer, and use vim (with coc) daily.
 I'm basically learning as I go.
 I just realised that there was no equivalent to react-native-tools for vim, so I'm scratching my own itch and doing it myself.
-Once I've figured out how to start the packager from within vim, I will integrate this into my .vimrc and dogfood it.

 ## Features